Home > Analyses > Healthcare > UnitedHealth Group Incorporated

 Does UNH have a competitive advantage?

-UnitedHealth Group demonstrates a slight competitive advantage by creating value with a ROIC 4.1% above its WACC, signaling efficient capital use despite declining profitability.
-Its healthcare plans and diversified services support steady revenue growth, yet margin pressures persist.
+UnitedHealth Group demonstrates a competitive advantage by creating value with a ROIC exceeding its WACC by 3%, indicating efficient capital use despite a declining profitability trend.
+Its diversified business model spans healthcare plans, care delivery, pharmacy services, and data analytics, strengthening its market position.

 SWOT Analysis